owinebar/emacs-sed-mode/README.md

 It does not support the GNU extensions to the a,i, and c commands to use the text following whitespace on the same line.

 So this repo is for my enhancements to sed-mode, whenever I get around to them.
-As the author, of sed-mode notes, needing to use sed-mode indicates possible derangement.
+As the author of sed-mode notes, needing to use sed-mode indicates possible derangement.
 Except for applications like obs-service-sed.